Horizon Cloud Service - next-gen Architecture

 Entitlement

-Users and groups are entitled to use pool groups.
-An entitlement is for a desktop session and/or published applications in the pool group, which will allow consumption of resources from the pools that are members of the pool group.
+• Virtual Desktops – Users are entitled to pool groups, which allows the consumption of a desktop from the pools that are members of the pool group.

-To entitle users or groups of users see Desktops and Applications.
+For more information on entitling users or groups, see Desktops and Applications.

 Dynamic Environment Manager